alexwlchan/scripts/web/README.md

 scripts = [
     {
+        "usage": "download_instagram.py [POST_URL]",
+        "description": """
+        download the photos from an Instagram post.
+        """
+    },
+    {
         "name": "imdown",
         "description": """
         I run this when my Internet connection goes down, and it makes an audible "ping" when it comes back up.